NotKarma0/Cryptonite-Taskphase/<Uppaluri>_phase2/Picoctf/Cryptography/Cryptography.md

 - How to decrypt a cipher manually.

 ***

+# 3. RSA Oracle
+> Can you abuse the oracle?
+An attacker was able to intercept communications between a bank and a fintech company.
+They managed to get the message (ciphertext) and the password that was used to encrypt the message.
+After some intensive reconassainance they found out that the bank has an oracle that was used to encrypt the password and can be found here nc titan.picoctf.net 59812.
+Decrypt the password and use it to decrypt the message.
+The oracle can decrypt anything except the password.

 ## Solution:
 -  First i analyze the port.
 After doing nc titan.picoctf.net 59812.
 I understood that u can either decrypt or encrypt numbers.
 I entered the given enc password but it says im sorry you can't do that.
 -  After understanding how this encrypting works, I understood that i need to make a decrypting program